srvk/how2-dataset/README.md

 More papers can be found in the [bibliography](Bibliography.md).

+To subscribe to the How2 mailing list [click here](https://lists.andrew.cmu.edu/mailman/listinfo/how-to).

 ## How2 Download
 The corpus consists of around 80,000 instructional videos (about 2,000 hours) with associated English sub-titles and summaries.
 About 300 hours have also been translated into Portuguese using crowd-sourcing, and used during the [JSALT 2018 Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/grounded-sequence-sequence-transduction).
 We are working on releasing a larger version - please let us know if you are interested.